 Palauan President Tommy Remengesau Jr summed up the nation’s weather perfectly when he said, “In Palau you can guarantee that you can catch a fish if you go fishing, but you can never guarantee what the weather will be.”
 That said, Palau does have two distinct seasons - a wet season from June to September, and a dry season from October to May.
 Just remember you’ll always get rain in the dry season, and plenty of sun during the wet season!

-Palau can be dived year round, but you’ll have a better chance of calm seas and better visibility if you book a trip during the dry season, with the best weather from December to April.
+Palau can be dived year round, but you’ll have a better chance of calm seas and better visibility during the dry season, with the best weather from December to April.
 During the wet season, the seas can be rougher and the visibility lower, but this won’t affect the diving too much and the vast majority of sites can still be dived.
 In fact Palau’s famous dives see a lot less visitors during the wet season and you’ll be able to get some great deals at hotels, so don’t discount a trip in the off season if you are looking for a bargain!